-We are the trustee of over 100 trust funds, used to support academic activities at our member institutions, the Central Academic Bodies and Senate House Library.
+We are the trustee of over 100 trust funds, used to support academic activities at our federation members, the Central Academic Bodies and Senate House Library.

 Some of the trust funds are almost as old as the University itself, dating back to the 1850s, while many others have been created since 2000.